Things to Do in Deadwood SD for First-Timers

 Downtown Deadwood, SD

-What’s a good gold town without an array of saloons?
+What’s a gold rush town without an endless lineup of saloons?

 Saloon No. 10